Stations of the Cross

 The Stations of the Cross, the Way of the Cross, the Way of Sorrows or the Via Crucis, all refer to the journey Jesus Christ traveled from the time he was condemned to death until his body was placed in a burial tomb.
-Followers of Jesus have told the story of his passion, death and resurrection while pilgrims who traveled to Jerusalem visited the sites where it is believed Jesus was tried and executed.
+Jesus’s followers have told the story of his passion, death, and resurrection.
+While pilgrims who traveled to Jerusalem visited the sites where it is believed Jesus was tried and executed.
 Journals have been discovered, dated as early as the fourth century, describing these pilgrims chanting psalms as they processed the Via Dolorosa (the Way of Sorrows) in Jerusalem.
 Liturgists and scholars view these processions as an embryonic form of the Stations of the Cross.

 Today, Christians everywhere follow Jesus’ final journey to unite their suffering with his in the hope of sharing in his Resurrection.
 In the words of St. Paul: “I wish to know Christ and to be conformed into the pattern of His death, so that somehow I may come to know the power of his Resurrection.”
 Phil 3:1

 Through the generosity of a benevolent donor, outdoor Stations of the Cross have been installed at Daylesford Abbey and were blessed and dedicated in April of 2017.
-Our hope is that these Stations will be prayed by all who visit this sacred ground.
+We hope that all who visit this sacred ground will pray these Stations.
 Too often, the Stations of the Cross are approached as a suitable devotion to be prayed only during Holy Week.
-Although situated in an historical and theological context, the Stations of the Cross are occasions we encounter in the course of our everyday life.
-To encourage frequency we have prepared twelve unique meditations.
+Although situated in a historical and theological context, the Stations of the Cross are occasions we encounter in the course of our everyday life.
+To encourage frequency, we have prepared twelve unique meditations.

 Conceived, designed and constructed over an eighteen-month period, these Stations incorporate many symbolic elements which, in their natural setting, could easily be overlooked.